marph91/jimmy/readme.md

 | [Toodledo](https://www.toodledo.com/) | toodledo | [link](https://www.toodledo.com/tools/import_export.php) [6] |
 | [Zoho Notebook](https://www.zoho.com/notebook/) | zoho_notebook | [link](https://help.zoho.com/portal/en/kb/notebook/import-and-export/articles/export-all-your-notecards-from-notebook) [7] |

-What is migrated (in most cases)?
+What is converted (in most cases)?

-- Notes incl. title, content and metadata
+- Note content
+- Metadata
 - Tags / Labels
 - Resources / Attachments
+- Images
-- Internal note links
+- External links and internal note links
 - Markdown Front Matter
-- Inline tags

-If something else is not working, please check the issues first.
+If something is not working, please check the issues first.
 If you can't find anything, feel free to create a new issue.
 It might be just not implemented yet or a regression.
 On the other side, the exported data can be sparse.
-In that case it's not possible to transfer the data with this tool.
+In that case it's not possible to transfer the data with jimmy.

 ---